itay-grudev/encryption/README.md

   `Encryption::PublicKey` and `Encryption::PrivateKey`
   ----------------------------------------------------
-  Both classes have the same syntax
+  Both classes have the same methods

   ```ruby
 # Import an existing key